Eqvaldi-deer/install-scripts/README.md

 debianheaders.sh
 * installs linux headers for linux kernel (intel and amd only aka x86)

-debianmicrocode.sh
-* installs microcode for x86 cpus (make sure to uncomment the one you need)

 debianoffice.sh
 * installs libreoffice with microsoft fonts